 All out of state applicants being considered for the Transitional Officer Program must complete the TCOLE Out of State Application process in conjunction with our own hiring process.
 Please note that our minimum qualification standards for years of service and type of agency are more stringent than that of TCOLE.
 You must meet our minimum qualifications and complete the TCOLE Out of State Application process to qualify for the Austin Police Department Transitional Officer Program.
 Please contact TCOLE at (512) 936-7700 to find out more information about what is required for their application.
-If you find that you are not eligible for the TCOLE Out of State Application process, then unfortunately you are not eligible for the Austin Police Department Modified Academy.
+If you find that you are not eligible for the TCOLE Out of State Application process, then unfortunately you are not eligible for the Austin Police Department Transitional Officer Program.
 All out of state applicants must complete the entire TCOLE Out of State Application process, including passing the state licensing examination, at least two weeks prior to starting the Transitional Officer Program.
 Visit the TCOLE Out of State Process page for more information.

 The three major components of the academy are: Physical Training, Academics, and Skills, and they are all equally important.
 Click 'Read More' and scroll through these sections below to help understand what you will experience during your training at the police academy.

 Physical training in the academy is challenging and is meant to prepare you to be in the best shape possible before beginning your career on patrol.
 Cadets will engage in regular physical training beginning the first week of the academy and it will last throughout the duration of the academy, becoming increasingly complex.
 The conditioning you begin with and maintain is meant to put you in the shape you’ll need to be in to properly learn other skills such as defensive tactics and to also learn your physical limitations.
 In addition to a variety of physical conditioning exercises and skills training requiring great strength and cardio shape, cadets must also complete a physical fitness test (timed 1.5 mile run and 500 meter sprint row test) with a minimum 80% average to graduate the police academy.